 The Colombia digital nomad visa will be good for up to 2 years.

-Even if you’re working remotely for a Colombian based company, you’ll still need to be approved for a work visa before entering the country.
+Even if you’re working remotely Colombian based company, you’ll still need to be approved for a C type Colombian work visa before entering the country.

 “M” type visas are what a foreigner who wants to work remotely for a Colombian employer would apply for.
 “M” type visas are valid for 3 years.